circlefin/verite/packages/docs/docs/overview/design-overview.md

 ## Goals

-Interoperability across the ecosystem is an over-arching goal.
+Interoperability across the ecosystem is an over-arching Verity goal.
 There has been no previous industry-wide agreement on how products and services might interoperate in key crypto finance use cases, such as how they represent proof of KYC or accredited investor status.
 Verity aims to provide clarity by defining these standard connections and providing recipes to illustrate their usage.

 Verity's specific tactical goals are to: (a) define data models (schemas) that should be shared and exist as common building blocks for all parties as a public good; and (b) define the protocols for requesting and delivering identity claims in a manner that supports crypto finance use cases.